 Plastraining

 Plastetraining is used with children who have difficulty potty training during the day.
-For example, for children who are already going to school, it is very difficult if they still wet their pants during the day.
+For example, for children who are already going to school, it is very difficult if they still wet their underwear during the day.
 Children can be very direct.
 A comment from another child can sometimes be very hurtful and cause a lot of grief.
-Sometimes teachers do not change the pants themselves and you as a parent are asked to come and change your child's pants at school.
+Sometimes teachers do not change the underwear themselves and you as a parent are asked to come and change your child's underwear at school.
 If you and your child seek help at a peeing clinic, for example, they are often offered potty training.
 With potty training, parent and child train together to become potty trained.

 Plastraining